lukedavies-oss/jurospain/README.md

 ## Content management

-- Pages live in `/pages/` and are written in Markdown.
+- Primary pages live in the repository root as Markdown (`index.md`, `about.md`, `services.md`, `pricing.md`, `contact.md`, etc.).
-- Blog posts live in `/_posts/` and use standard Jekyll front matter.
+- Long-form guides live in `/_posts/` and publish under `/guides/.../` thanks to each post’s custom permalink.
-- Navigation items are stored in `_data/nav.yml`.
-- Global components sit in `_includes/` for easy reuse.
+- Styling relies on Minima’s defaults with no additional overrides to keep maintenance simple.

-Add new posts by creating Markdown files under `_posts/` with the format `YYYY-MM-DD-title.md`.
-The layout automatically injects breadcrumbs, CTAs, and related links.
+Add new guides by creating Markdown files under `_posts/` with the format `YYYY-MM-DD-title.md` and setting a `permalink` under `/guides/`.